 People, places and performance!

-Whether identifying new augmented reality offers for Scottish towns, building tourism destinations, building new teams or helping BIDs to make the most of their resources, we are keen to share our straightforward way of working with others looking to create better places.
+Whether identifying new opportunities, supporting communities, building tourism destinations, creating new teams or helping national organisations or charities to make the most of their resources, we are keen to share our straightforward way of working with others looking to create better places.